 To keep people safe, we conduct two types of consumer safety risk assessment: ingredient safety and microbiological safety.
 Ingredient safety assessments evaluate the potential effects an ingredient in our products could have on the body.
-This type of evaluation ensures that all the ingredients we use are safe at the levels we use them at in our products, and for the type of product, we put them into.
+This type of assessment ensures that all the ingredients we use are safe at the levels we use them at in our products and for the type of product we put them into.

 Microbiological safety assessment focuses on the potential presence and the level of microorganisms in products.
-This type of assessment ensures that none of our products contains harmful levels of microbes or their toxins.
-Other microbiological safety assessments focus on the ability of our products to inhibit/kill undesirable microbes whilst protecting the good ones.
+This type of assessment ensures that none of our products contain harmful levels of microbes or their toxins.
+Other microbiological safety assessments focus on the ability of our products to inhibit/kill undesirable microbes, whilst protecting the good ones.

 SEAC scientists apply the best science available for assessing safety to make sure all our products are safe to use every day.
-However, it is still essential to read the label on the product and follow the directions for use and any other advice.
+However, it is still important to read the label on the product and follow the directions for use and any other advice given.

 Ingredient safety assessment